andreasjansson/greger.el/README.md

 ### Safe Shell Commands

-Greger can automatically generate descriptive text for safe shell commands that don't require user confirmation.
+Greger automatically generates descriptive text for safe shell commands that don't require user confirmation.
 When you define safe commands in a system section:

 ```markdown
 ## SYSTEM: